 The last step of this makeover was applying my clear top coat to protect the paint surface.
 I applied this with a paintbrush and allowed time for it to dry.

-Step 7: Placement of The Console Table
+Step 7: Placement of The farmhouse sofa table

 This console table is a bit on the smaller side and figuring out where to put it took some time to decide.
 It could have gone into my entryway, hallway, or my living room.
 After placing it and observing it, I liked it in the living room best.
 It fit perfectly behind my sofa against a tiny wall next to my kitchen counter.